-Join us for our biweekly Community Potluck Dinners and Music Jam Sessions at Mountain Brook Community Library*, 2353 Foothill Road.
+Join us for our biweekly Community Potluck Dinners and Music Jam Sessions at Mountain Brook Community Center*, 2353 Foothill Road.

 The sessions are open to all skill levels and to those wishing to listen rather than play.